andrewawang/DSDecal/README.md

 # DSDecal
-Work for Data Science Decal at Berkeley
+Work for Data Science Decal at UC Berkeley

 Projects were done with Skyler Ruesga and An Wang